ilduchea/went-to-bali-mwahaha/README.md

       * Add Stripe so users can pay when finalizing orders.
       * Add password validations to ensure a user's password is sufficiently complex.
       * Add admin links to navbar so admins can easily add, update and delete products.
-      * Fix the row height for products, which can quickly become uneven.
       * Add integration testing for AJAX functionality.

 4. UX/UI